 Real World Identity Privacy

 One of Casa’s offerings is a key recovery service — if you lose multiple devices (sets of keys) to your vault then we have the ability to help recover your funds and help you set up a new vault.
 The trade-off to this convenience is that Casa must have a way to verify the identity of the person who is making a recovery request.
-While we are not going the AML / KYC route and requiring government issued identification documents, we will want to store an audio + video session for our records.
-Support agents will use these records in the future to verify via video conferencing that it is the real account owner who is requesting to make changes to an account such as resetting a password or performing a Casa-facilitated key recovery.
-This should at least provide strong enough authentication until we reach the point that tools making it trivial to generate audiovisual representations of people in realtime become available (e.g. “deepfake” AI).
-If you do not wish to use this form of audiovisual authentication, we’re open to exploring other options.
+While we are not going the AML / KYC route and requiring government issued identification documents, we have alternative means of authentication such as recovery questions and photos.
+Any recovery data is stored encrypted in our database and can only be decrypted by select security officers.
+We only use this information to determine if it's the real account owner who is requesting to make changes to an account such as resetting a password or performing a Casa-facilitated key recovery.
+While some users may which to take a selfie for their recovery photo, it's also acceptable to take a photo of some other object that you essentially use as a 2FA secret.

 Maintaining Privacy is Hard